Journal of Magnetic Resonance: History

+ISMAR was established in 1971.
+It organizes the biennial ISMAR conferences, which are among the most important international meetings in magnetic resonance science.

 Most cited articles

 According to the Web of Science, as of November 2016, there are 24 articles published in the Journal of Magnetic Resonance that have been cited more than 1,000 times.
 The four articles that have been cited the most, with more than 2,500 citations, are: